ranon-rat/letsBuildACompiler/MORE EXPRESSIONS.md

 simple parser that  could handle arbitrarily complex expressions, with two restrictions:

-  o No variables were allowed, only numeric factors
+- No variables were allowed, only numeric factors

-  o The numeric factors were limited to single digits
+- The numeric factors were limited to single digits

 In this installment, we'll get  rid of those restrictions.
 We'll also extend what  we've  done  to  include  assignment statements